 Resources for Applicants

 CPA projects are often complex, involving many stakeholders and requiring necessary permits and approvals.
 The CPA Manager is an important resource to help applicants navigate the CPA process.
+11 Things to Consider when Developing a Project for CPA Funding can help you walk through the questions you will need to answer as you develop your project idea.
 We also hope the information below helpful as you develop your application.
-11 Things to Consider when Developing a Project for CPA Funding is also available to walk you through the questions you will need to answer as you develop your project idea.

 If you are looking to get ideas for projects and are curious what others have done, you can visit the Community Preservation Coalition website to learn about CPA projects across Massachusetts and visit the Somerville CPA Projects tab to learn more about projects close to home.